Cyanotype and Painting, 53" x 10"

 Email: vidhyasrijeshart@gmail.com

 Vidhya is an Indian-born Canadian Artist, who is also a wife, and mother of two little prodigy artists.
 Her passion for art started young when she won a school competition for drawing a mother and baby elephant.
 As a kid, she loved to draw everything that she saw.
 With very limited access to art supplies, she started with pencil drawings and collages by gluing flowers, magazines, laces from old dresses, her broken accessories, and much more to create art.
 Drifted away for a while by the changes thrown by life, Moving to Canada has helped to rediscover the Artist in her.
 Her access to colors and art supplies made her feel like a kid who has access to an entire Candy shop.
 She started experimenting with acrylics and mixed media.
-She has her art exhibited in Galleries across Ontario and has been featured in several online art galleries and art communities/associations.Adishesha
+She has her art exhibited in Galleries across Ontario and has been featured in several online art galleries and art communities/associations.Mixed Media Acrylic, 16"x20"

 Acrylic paint, clay, mirror gems on canvas, 12” x 24”